 Geodon may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have a personal or family history of Long QT syndrome, if you have recently had a heart attack, or if you have uncontrolled heart failure.
+You should not use Geodon if you have a a heart rhythm disorder, a history of Long QT syndrome, uncontrolled heart failure, or if you have recently had a heart attack.

 Some medicines can cause unwanted or dangerous effects when used with Geodon, and should not be used at the same time.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 Stop taking Geodon and call your doctor right away if you have a chest pain, severe dizziness, and a fast or pounding heartbeat.
 These could be signs of a serious heart rhythm problem.